lupyuen/cst816s-nuttx/README.md

 cst816s_open:
 ```

-Which opens the CST816S Driver and runs the Screen Calibration process.
+Which opens our CST816S Driver and runs the Touchscreen Calibration process.

 ## Read Touch Data